aupiff/collar-daniells-solutions/lesson_12.md

 1. The son of the messenger is a small boy.

-Fīlius nuntī puer parvus est.
+Fīlius nūntī puer parvus est.

 2. We see your sword, but we have not your javelin.

-Gladium tuum videmus sed pilum tuum non habemus.
+Gladium tuum vidēmus sed pīlum tuum nōn habēmus.

 3. They frighten the little boys and the woman.

-Puerōs parvōs et feminam terrant.
+Puerōs parvōs et fēminam terrent.

 4. The men are putting the allies to flight.